rcruzoliver/ctrlx_nanotec_22/README.md

 # ctrlx-nanotec
 Demo example of an app for ctrlX Core X3 in combination with CANopen-USB adapter from Nanotec.
 It creates an API in the datalayer from which the user can switch between stop mode, relative position mode and  velocity mode, indicating the desired movement parameters.

-## Development details
+## Author details
-Office: Bosch Rexroth Schweiz \
+<mark>**DISCLAIMER: This is not an official Bosch Rexroth development.
+This is only a demo example, use at your own risk.
+There is no support.**</mark>

 Author: Raul Cruz-Oliver \
 Main contact email: raul.cruz.oliver@gmail.com \
-Alternative contact email: stefan.luna@boschrexroth.ch \
 Date: November 2023 \
-Place: Buttikon Schwyz, Switzerland \
 License: MIT

 ## System overview